Psychiatrist vs Psychologist: Difference Between a Psychologist and a Psychiatrist?

 As it has been discussed above, in many cases, both medication and psychotherapy are helpful.
 Medication can facilitate the curative process of therapy, and therapy, on the other hand, can empower a client to create lasting change.

+While a psychiatrist is a medical professional trained to treat mental health conditions with medication, a psychologist is trained in the psychosocial aspects that contribute to mental health issues.
 Together, the two professions can cater to the three factors that shape our mental well-being, offering a holistic biopsychosocial support system.
-When seeking help for mental health, it’s important that we work with the right professional who can cater to our unique needs.
+When seeking help for mental health, we must work with the right professional who can cater to our unique needs.
+Not everyone needs a psychiatrist.
+And not everyone can be helped by a psychologist.
+But everyone can find some relief by working with either one or both of these professionals.

 References/citation